kaorahi/katawrap/README.md

   | jq '{sgfFile, turnNumber, winrate}'
 ```

-Note that KataGo keeps running even if you terminate the client with CTRL-C. You also need to terminate the server if you want to stop remaining search immediately.
+Note that KataGo keeps running even if you terminate the client with CTRL-C. You also need to terminate the server if you want to stop remaining search immediately for KataGo 1.11.0.

-This problem is resolved by the option `-netcat` as above, but it needs newer KataGo (released after Jan 6 2023).
-KataGo 1.11.0 does not support it. ([ref](https://github.com/lightvector/KataGo/issues/726))
+This problem will be resolved with newer KataGo by the option `-netcat` as above.
+All requests are canceled by CTRL-C in this case and KataGo server can respond to new queries from another client soon.
+It will be supported from the next release of KataGo after Jan 7 2023. [ref](https://github.com/lightvector/KataGo/issues/726)

 ## <a name="misc"></a>Misc.